-I am, of course, inspired by the winter landscape here in Vermont.
-The ever-changing subtleties of light and shadows and the resulting shapes and patterns are a constant source of awe.
-Hiking through the woods and noticing the intricacies of the moss, the composition of leaves fallen on the ground now covered with frost, dark branches against the grey sky as they splay out from the trees, or the path of the half frozen river…though I have seen these things a million times, somehow it is always new and magical, as if for the first time.
+For my own work, I draw inspiration from the ever-changing landscape here in Vermont.
+The subtleties of light and shadows and the resulting shapes and patterns are a constant source of awe.
+Hiking through the woods and noticing the intricacies of the moss, the composition of leaves fallen on the ground now covered with frost, dark branches against the grey sky as they splay out from the trees, or the path of the half frozen river…though I have seen these things a million times, somehow every time is always new and magical, as if for the first time.

 The influence of nature in this way, along with my love for the simple clean lines of Scandinavian design, inspires me to make beautiful objects that even the most discerning animal would have in its den.

 I want to embellish your life with beauty, elegance, and, adding my own twist to things, elements of the natural world.
 I want to create things that will bring you joy for years to come, objects you will love, and pass on to others.
 It is our goal here at Tabbatha Henry Designs to bring you these revered objects: inspiring designs infused with nature, that are sure to surprise and delight.